james-jw/mongodb-rest-api/README.md

     Durations take the form of <code>[-]{quantity}[smhdwMQy]</code> </p><p>

-    For example, the following expression would query for all documents with a startTimeUtc property having a value withing the last 2 days (48 hours).
+    For example, the following expression would query for all documents with a startTimeUtc property having a value within the last 2 days (48 hours).
     <pre><code>startTimeUtc&gt;=-2d</code></pre>
     This is equivalent: <pre><code>startTimeUtc&gt;=-48h</code></pre>